 - 5 Living Rooms:

-Beufre is a rare example of a Grade II listed property, steeped in history and offering many original features including a separate one-bedroom cottage, a range of brick-built outbuildings including a substantial coach house, as well as an outdoor swimming pool.
+A rare example of a Grade II listed property, steeped in history and offering many original features including a separate one-bedroom cottage, a range of brick-built outbuildings including a substantial coach house, as well as an outdoor swimming pool.
 Built in 1540 with stones from the Beaulieu Abbey, the property extends to around 5,000 sq. ft. yet retains a cosy ambience and enjoys five reception rooms, seven bedrooms, four bathrooms and a private and peaceful location.
-Situated close to Beaulieu village and nearby to Bucklers Hard on the Beaulieu river, this wonderful period farm house is nestled at the end of a sweeping driveway in around 2.5 acres of private walled gardens and paddocks.
+Situated close to Beaulieu village and near to Bucklers Hard on the Beaulieu river, this wonderful period farm house is nestled at the end of a sweeping driveway in around 2.5 acres of private walled gardens and paddocks.
 Energy Efficiency Rating: Not Required.Save Property

 Spencers Lymington Office